algosup/2024-2025-project-3-quickest-path-team-8/documents/functional_specifications/functional_specifications.md

 The target audience includes:
 - Logistics companies seeking efficient routing solutions.
 - Developers of navigation applications.
-- Researchers in transportation optimization looking for new algorithms .
+- Researchers in transportation optimization looking for new algorithms.

 #### 1.3.5.
 Deliverables